-Locating Belleville
+Locating Belleville (2017-2018)

-Darian Razdar / 2018
+© Darian Razdar / 2018

-Locating Belleville is a mixed-methods research and creation project Darian Razdar pursued in fulfillment of his Bachelors of Arts in Social Theory & Practice at University of Michigan.
-He conducted original research on a Parisian neighbourhood, Belleville, where he lived in 2017.
-Belleville is located in northeast Paris and home to multicultural, immigrant, and working-class communities.
+Locating Belleville was a mixed-methods research and creation project in fulfillment of a BA in Social Theory & Practice at University of Michigan.
+The project includes critical geography scholarship and a gallery exhbition based on field research the artist conducted in the Parisian neighbourhood, Belleville, where he lived in 2017.

 An electronic version of the paper is provided below: